tholonia/iching_cli/book/v2/markdown/hexagram_14.md

 #### In the bustling heart of a sprawling metropolis, Alexander found himself emboldened by a vision for change.
 As dawn broke over the city's jagged skyline, he saw not just steel and concrete, but a tapestry of potential waiting to be woven into prosperity.
 His ambition burned like a beacon, lighting a path towards an emerging future.

-Alexander's venture—a cutting-edge tech start-up—promised to revolutionize urban connectivity.
+Alexander's venture, a cutting-edge tech start-up, promised to revolutionize urban connectivity.
 Gathering a motley crew of dreamers, doers, and doubters, he sought to forge their collective energy into something formidable.
 The rhythm of the city thrummed beneath their feet, a ceaseless reminder of the clockwork urgency propelling them forward.

 Yet, as weeks turned into months, the initial fervor began to wane.
 The men and women who stood shoulder to shoulder at the start now found themselves standing apart, doubts gnawing at the edges of their enthusiasm.
 Alexander, sensing the shift, knew the time had come to rally his team or risk losing everything.